On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing

-Second, leveraging the \Dataset, we perform an in-depth investigation of the transferability of detectors, focusing on enhancing the generalization capabilities of detectors across diverse data distributions.
-Specifically, we conduct extensive experiments to explore how detectors adapt to specific domains, such as STEM, Humanity, and Social Science, as well as leading LLMs like GPT-4o-mini and Llama-3.1-70b.
-This dataset enables fine-grained analysis of MGT detectors' transferability.
-Additionally, we adopt techniques to improve the transferability by adding few-shot examples from the target domains or LLMs to investigate how to adapt the detectors effectively.
+Second, leveraging \Dataset, we conduct a comprehensive investigation into the performance and transferability of detectors across various tasks.
+First, we assess the performance of detectors in both binary classification and attribution tasks.
+As attribution presents a particularly challenging problem, we analyze the underlying reasons why metric-based methods fail in this context.
+Next, we carry out extensive experiments to examine how detectors transfer to specific domains, such as STEM, Humanities, and Social Sciences, as well as leading LLMs like GPT-4omini and Llama-3.1-70b.
+In the binary classification task, we study the generalization abilities of detectors across diverse data distributions.
+In the attribution task, we study the generalization abilities of detectors in different domains.
+Additionally, we investigate the effect of adding few-shot examples from the target domains in improving the transferability.

 Third, since new LLMs are continuously released, each with different characteristics and unique stylistics, we consider a new attribution task, where a model would adapt to the new class introduced over time without (or with very limited) access to the original training data for earlier classes.
 This task is crucial for real-world applications where MGTs from new LLMs become available in stages and retraining the model from scratch is impractical due to computational or data storage constraints.
+In this paper, we consider two practical settings for adaptation, i.e., few-shot and many-shot settings, depending on the number of accessible examples in the new class.
 To the best of our knowledge, we are the first to discuss how the detectors adapt to new MGTs in detection.
-We benchmark the performance of detectors when adapting to new LLMs and equip the detector with five different techniques to improve the performance.
+We benchmark the performance of detectors when adapting to new LLMs in different scenarios and equip the detector with eight different techniques to improve the performance.
 In summary, our contributions can be listed as follows: